Frequently Asked Questions (FAQ)

 Battle Passes are a system which gives opportunities to the player to get more value out of their playtime.
 A Battle Pass works by incentivising the player to accumulate points that go towards a tier.
 Regular Players will be able to get some small rewards but there is an option to opt into a Premium echelon with its own category of deluxe rewards.
 This gives the player even more rewards upon increasing his/her tier.
 Our version of the "Battle Pass" (called Green Season), has a very similar implementation but with the twist of having the player’s progress cut back if s/he performs negative actions.

-One more monetisation strategy will compensate the player in real life for signing up for an account with Greenworld as well as for spending fixed amounts of eCoins in game.
+One more monetisation strategy will compensate the player in real life for signing up for an account with Energeenies as well as for spending fixed amounts of eCoins in game.
 More specifically:

-- Signing up for an account - Greenworld will plant a tree in real life
+- Signing up for an account - Energeenies will plant a tree in real life

-- For every €4.99 spent in the game store - Greenworld will save 2 m 2 of rainforest land
+- For every €4.99 spent in the game store - Energeenies will save 2 m 2 of rainforest land

 25. How can the player impact the Environment in real life through the game?